The Foundation strengthens its support for the Laiterie du Berger

 Entrepreneurs who change the world

-From the very the first pages of their book, Matthieu Dardaillon and Jonas Guyot say: “The future belongs to those who do not resign themselves”.
-Still full time students in a prestigious business school, the two friends left for three years, to meet social entrepreneurs, enlightened leaders and committed citizens who use their businesses to make a difference in society.
+Matthieu Dardaillon and Jonas Guyot state it from the very first pages of their book: "The future belongs to those who do not give up."
+While still students at a prestigious business school, the two friends spent three years meeting social entrepreneurs, enlightened leaders and engaged citizens who use their businesses to be useful to society.

 _________________________________